mnky9800n/mnky9800n.github.io/whyeverythingsucks.md

 permalink: /why-everything-sucks/
 ---

-Can someone tell me why everything doesn't suck because I think it do.
+It doesn't suck but it certainly doesn't not suck.
+More on this later.